 The Division of Adult Education was started on January 27, 1953.
 Saint Peter's College now consisted of The College of Arts and Sciences, The School of Business Administration-Day Division, The School of Business Administration-Evening Division, and the Division of Adult Education.
 By 1955, 3,431 students had graduated from Saint Peter's College (Cronin.
 The Closing . . .: 36).

 More than half the alumni of the school came from the graduating classes from 1950-to-1955.
-Enrollment remained steady through the 1950s, and then grew in healthy numbers throughout the 1960s.
+Enrollment remained steady through the 1950s and grew in healthy numbers throughout the 1960s.

 Fr.
 Victor R. Yanitelli, S.J., holds the honor of being the longest-serving President of Saint Peter's College.
-The Yanitelli years, 1966-1978, saw great growth and vast changes.
-The first Faculty Senate was formed and Saint Peter's became fully coeducational in 1966 when women were admitted to the Day Session.
+The Yanitelli years, 1966-1978, saw substantial growth and vast changes.
+The first Faculty Senate was formed, and Saint Peter's became fully coeducational in 1966 when women were admitted to the Day Session.
 The Charter of Saint Peter's College was amended to allow members of the laity to join the Board of Trustees.
-The Act of Enactment was signed by New Jersey Governor Richard J, Hughes on January 17, 1970.
-Two years later the Jesuit Community of St. Peter's was separately incorporated (Cronin, The Closing . . .: 37).
+The Act of Enactment was signed by New Jersey Governor Richard J. Hughes on January 17, 1970.
+Two years later, the Jesuit Community of St. Peter's was separately incorporated (Cronin, The Closing . . .: 37).

-The Englewood Cliffs branch campus, a "college for adults," opened in 1975, and held day and evening sessions until 1983, when the day session was terminated.
+The Englewood Cliffs branch campus, a "college for adults," opened in 1975; it held day and evening sessions until 1983 when the day session was terminated.
 The Yanitelli years also witnessed unprecedented growth in enrollment and the establishment of many new academic programs, including majors in Fine Arts and Computer Science, Humanities courses in the Evening Division, and programs in Urban Studies and College Science Improvement (COSIP).